 For affected units, an M6 chassis alarm is generated instructing the operator to replace the FTA unit while the DC unit is down, and the DC unit will not recover.
 In releases 9.2.1 (June 29, 2011) and R9.3, the false alarm will not be raised on the fan tray, and there will be no alarm on the affected DC units.

 There is no workaround solution identified for this issue.
 Customers should check their hardware against the serial number tool provided.

 Customers can compare their hardware serial number against the serial number validation tool provided with this field notice.
-If the serial number validation tool indicates that the customer's hardware is affected, Cisco recommends replacement of the 15454-M6-DC.
+If the serial number validation tool indicates that the customer's hardware is affected and the hardware has failed, Cisco recommends replacement of the 15454-M6-DC under this field notice.